Long-Term Disability Insurance

 - The Standard

-These carriers are the most recommended for high-income earners and independent contractors across a number of varying specialties.
+These carriers are the most commonly recommended providers for high-income earners and independent contractors across a number of varying specialties.
 When choosing the best option for your individual situation, consulting with an experienced financial advisor is recommended to discuss each carrier and plan offering in detail.

 Type of Plan Riders & Features